 - In most cases visible changes are mild.

 Liver disease in EPP

 People with EPP-induced liver disease often have mild changes in liver blood tests.
-About 10% develop more severe liver disease, presenting with malaise, pain under the ribs on the right, jaundice and increasing photosensitivity.
+About 10% develop more severe liver disease, presenting with malaise, right upper abdominal pain, jaundice and eventually, liver failure (with increasing sun sensitivity).

 Gallstones are common in patients with EPP.

 A clinical diagnosis of EPP is often made during childhood.
 The blood needs to be sent for porphyrin analysis in a tube protected from light with aluminium foil.

 - The patient's red blood cells may be noted to fluoresce by ultraviolet microscopy.

 - The characteristic change is the elevation of the red cell protoporphyrin.

 - Genetic testing for mutations in the ferrochelatase (FECH) gene can be performed.